-The folder icon 65B immediately to the right of the All Listings icon in the top horizontal bar 61 of FIG. 6 identifies a "Category Listing" mode in which program schedule information is displayed and categorized by program 40 content, as shown in FIG. 19.
+The folder icon 65B immediately to the right of the All Once a particular bar in the MENU screen is selected, the 50 Listings icon in the top horizontal bar 61 of FIG. 6 identifies a "Category Listing" mode in which program schedule information is displayed and categorized by program content, as shown in FIG. 19.
 The particular listing shown in FIG. 19 includes the categories of Movies, Sports, News and Children 190A-190D.
-The database record stored for each listing contains a content-specific identifier so the microcontroller can search the database and categorize the infor- 45 mation by content for purposes of displaying it in the Category Listing mode.
+The database record stored for each listing contains a content-specific identifier so the microcontroller can search the database and categorize the information by content for purposes of displaying it in the Category Listing mode.
 As shown in FIG. 19, the user can manipulate the cursor left or right to highlight any one of the categories which appear at the head of the listing.
-In FIG. 19, is given a display of all movies, prioritized by time and then alphabetically by title of show, beginning with the half-hour immediately preceding the current time unless the current time is on the hour or half-hour, in which case the display begins with the particular hour or half-hour.
-The screen 55 display shown in FIG. 19 also includes a textual description of the current operating mode of the program schedule system, as well as the graphic AKD 184, similar to that used in connection with the All Listings mode.
+In FIG. 19, the "Movies" category 190A is selected.
+As shown, the user is given a display of all movies, prioritized by time and then alphabetically by title of show, beginning with the half-hour immediately preceding the current time unless the current time is on the hour or half-hour, in which case the display begins with the particular hour or half-hour.
+The screen display shown in FIG. 19 also includes a textual description of the current operating mode of the program schedule system, as well as the graphic AKD 184, similar to that used in connection with the All Listings mode.

-As with the All Listings mode, if the user highlights a 60 show which is currently airing, he can immediately tune to that show by depressing the ENTER key on the remote controller 40.
+As with the All Listings mode, if the user highlights a 5 show which is currently airing, he can immediately tune to that show by depressing the ENTER key on the remote controller 40.
 If the highlighted show is one that will appear at future time, the user is again given the option of setting a REMINDER message.

-The triangular icon 65C at the far right of the TV GUIDE bar 61 in the display of FIG. 6 identifies a "Channel Listing"

-mode in which the program schedule information is categorized and displayed by channel, as shown in FIG. 20.
+The triangular icon 65C at the far right of the TV GUIDE bar 61 in the display of FIG. 6 identifies a "Channel Listing" mode in which the program schedule information is categorized and displayed by channel, as shown in FIG. 20.
 The screen display shown in FIG. 20 again includes a textual mode identifier 201, the graphic AKD 184, and the window including the logo icon 182 and alternating time/date display 183.
-At the head of the program listing is a list of several consecutive channels 202A-202C beginning with the last channel viewed by the user before entering the Channel Listing mode.
-The channel in the middle window 202B is 10 highlighted and is the channel for which schedule information is displayed.
-The display identifies those programs appearing on the highlighted channel beginning with the half-hour immediately preceding the current time unless the current time is on the hour or half-hour, in which case the display begins with the particular hour or half-hour.
+At the head of the program listing is a list of several consecutive channels 202A-202C beginning with the last channel viewed by the user before entering the Channel 20 Listing mode.
+The channel in the middle window 202B is highlighted and is the channel for which schedule information is displayed.
+The display identifies those programs appearing on the highlighted channel beginning with the half-hour immediately preceding the current time unless the 25 current time is on the hour or half-hour, in which case the display begins with the particular hour or half-hour.
 The user can display further future listings by manipulating the cursor to the bottom of the screen and paging the display, as previously described.
-The user can also change the selected channel by manipulating the left or right direction arrow keys on the remote controller 40.
-When the user issues a change-channel command in this manner, the next consecutive channel will be displayed in the highlighted window 202B in the channel string at the head of the display, and schedule information for the newly selected channel will be displayed on the television receiver 27.
+The user can also change the selected 30 channel by manipulating the left or right direction arrow keys on the remote controller 40.
+When the user issues a change-channel command in this manner, the next consecutive channel will be displayed in the highlighted window 202B in the channel string at the head of the display, and 35 schedule information for the newly selected channel will be displayed on the television receiver 27.